-- Queens' subscribes to a web filtering service which has the benefit of monitored web activity. - Queens' is aware of its responsibility when monitoring staff communication under current legislation and takes into account; Data Protection Act 1998, The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, Regulation of Investigatory Powers Act 2000, Human Rights Act 1998 - Staff and pupils are aware that school based email and internet activity can be monitored and explored further if required - The school does not allow pupils access to internet logs - If staff or pupils discover an unsuitable site, the screen must be switched off/ closed and the incident reported immediately to the e-safety coordinator or teacher as appropriate - It is the responsibility of the school, by delegation to the network manager, to ensure that anti-virus protection is installed and kept up-to-date on all school machines - Pupils and Staff using personal removable media are responsible for measures to protect against viruses, for example making sure that additional systems used have up-to-date virus protection software.
-It is not the school's responsibility of the Network Manager's to install or maintain virus protection on personal systems.
-If pupils wish to bring in work on removable media it must be given to the (technician/teacher) for a safety check first - Pupils and staff are not permitted to download programs or files on school based technologies without seeking prior permission - If there are any issues related to viruses or anti-virus software, the network manager should be informed
+- Queens' subscribes to a web filtering service which has the benefit of monitored web activity. - Queens' is aware of its responsibility when monitoring staff communication under current legislation and takes into account; Data Protection Act 1998, General Data Protection Regulation, The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, Regulation of Investigatory Powers Act 2000, Human Rights Act 1998 - Staff and pupils are aware that school based email and internet activity can be monitored and explored further if required - The school does not allow pupils or parents access to internet logs

+- If staff or pupils discover an unsuitable site, the screen must be switched off/ closed and the incident reported immediately to the e-safety coordinator or teacher as appropriate - It is the responsibility of the school, by delegation to the ICT Network Manager, to ensure that antivirus protection is installed and kept up-to-date on all school machines - Pupils and Staff using personal removable media are responsible for measures to protect against viruses, for example making sure that additional systems used have up-to-date virus protection software.
+It is not the school's responsibility to install or maintain virus protection on personal systems.
+If pupils wish to bring in work on removable media it must be given to the (technician/teacher) for a safety check first - Pupils and staff are not permitted to download programs or files on school based technologies without seeking prior permission - If there are any issues related to viruses or anti-virus software, the ICT Network Manager should be informed